justinmiller-dev/Charlie-Bot-2/README.md

 # Charmagotchi

-Charmagotchi is a message based tomagotchi game for Telegram.
+Charmagotchi is a message based Tamagotchi game for Telegram.

 ## Current Goals
 - [x] Working prototype